JCWasmx86/JCWasmx86/README.md

 ### JCWasmx86

 #### About me
-I'm a student from somewhere in europe.
+I'm an IT-Security student from somewhere in Europe.

 I primarily work on tooling with C and Vala.